s2ke4/Click-N-Pick/README.md

 create a database with name `ecommercedatabase`

-create `.env` file in root folder and write the below line in that file
+create `.env` file in `E-Commerce` Directory and write the below lines in that file
 ```
 DATABASE = ecommercedatabase